A student in a server room working on a computer

 Careers - What can you do with a Software Engineering degree?

-There’s a shortage of qualified IT graduates and with our Software Engineering degree, you’ll not only build upon your skills in coding and programming skills – you’ll understand what business are looking for and why.
+There’s a shortage of qualified computing graduates and with our Software Engineering degree, you’ll not only build upon your skills in coding and programming; you’ll understand what businesses are looking for and why.

-As a graduate you could go on to work in main-line business IT applications development and support, general IT systems support roles or web development.
-With additional teacher training, teaching IT at both secondary and further education levels could also be an option available to you.
+As a graduate you could go on to work in main-line business software applications development or web development.
+With additional teacher training, teaching Computing at both secondary and further education levels could also be an option available to you.
+Some of our graduates have gone on to work at:

 As part of your Software Engineering studies, the opportunity of a placement year could see you working in industry with a high-tech hub company in Cambridge, the region or beyond, making contacts and building up both your experience and knowledge in the kind of environment you might ultimately work in.